Use this guide to find the right time to refinance your home, make changes to your mortgage, and save money in the long run.

 If these terms and requirements fit your situation, you may be ready to begin the process of a refinanced home loan.

-Step 1: Determine if refinancing is cost effective for you.
-It makes sense if you will make up the costs of the fees through the money you’re saving in your monthly payments and if your credit score is good.
+Step 1: Check if it's cost effective.
+Before deciding if you should refinance it makes sense to determine if you will make up the costs of the fees through the money you’re saving in your monthly payments and if your credit score is good.
 If the interest rates are low enough, you can save a lot.

-Step 2: Compare the best mortgage refinance lenders, their rates and how long it will take you to pay of the loans they are offering you.
+Step 4: Shop around.
+Compare the best mortgage refinance lenders, their rates and how long it will take you to pay of the loans they are offering you.
 Shop around for the right fit and apply to the one that suits you best.

 If you have some equity in your home and are looking for rates and terms that suit your current lifestyle more than your original mortgage loan terms do, refinance might be a great fit.
 It's important to take into account the costs and fees, as well as the new interest rate and maturity date.
 If the numbers add up, refinancing can help you wind up with cash in your wallet for other expenses or with lower monthly payments.